itcreativeusa/recipe-big-book/README.md

 - Run `npm start` to start the application
 - Open the application in the browser at `http://localhost:3001`

+- To seed the database, run `npm run seeds/index.js`

 ## Technologies Used

 - Node.js